 In the current system, pointers are represented by Prolog integers, but need some manipulation to make sure they do not get truncated due to the limited Prolog integer range.
-PL_put_pointer()/PL_get_pointer() guarantees pointers in the range of malloc() are handled without truncating.
+PL_put_pointer() and PL_get_pointer() guarantee pointers in the range of malloc() are handled without truncating.